What is Pupil Premium?

 Southfield Park Pupil Premium Vision

 As a school we believe that every child has an entitlement to achieve their maximum potential regardless of their circumstances.
 We will consider the strengths and needs of all children to provide opportunities to develop interests, break through barriers, increase resilience and ensure that every child in our care is inspired to have high aspirations.
-Inclusivity is at the heart of all we do; as the leadership of the school we will ensure that resources are effectively deployed to ensure that every child has an equal opportunity to succeed and SHINE.
-This is achieved through the early identification of strengths or any barriers to learning; identifying what children need to achieve their potential and then creating opportunities or providing support for each child.
+Inclusivity is at the heart of all we do; as the leadership of the school we will ensure that resources are effectively deployed to ensure that every child has the opportunity to succeed and SHINE.
+This is achieved through the early identification of strengths or any barriers to learning; identifying what children need to achieve and then creating opportunities or providing support for each child.

-Our Pupil Premium vision puts children at the centre of the learning process, this is achieved through our bespoke curriculum, which focuses on developing oracy skills and vocabulary in order to ensure all children have the skills they need for access to a full and rich curriculum.
+Our Pupil Premium vision puts children at the centre of the learning process, this is achieved through our broad curriculum, which focuses on developing oracy skills and vocabulary in order to ensure all children have the skills they need for access to a full and rich curriculum.

 We are also very keen to ensure the involvement of all stakeholders, including parents, as we are aware that our school cannot effectively close learning gaps in isolation.
 We are determined to engage with families in supporting them and providing the necessary environment from which children can grow and develop.